Haplogroup G-M201: Modern presence

 In north-eastern Croatia, in the town of Osijek, G was found in 14% of the males.
 The city is on the banks of the river Drava, which notably begins in the Tirol/Tyrol region of the Alps, another haplogroup G focus area in Europe.
 Farther north, 8% of ethnic Hungarian males and 5.1% of ethnic Bohemian (Czech) males have been found to belong to Haplogroup G.

-In South Asia, some ethnic minorities possess haplogroup G at concentrations of approximately 18% to 20% of Kalash, approximately 16% of Brahui, and approximately 11.5% of sampled Pashtun, but in only about 3% of the general Pakistani population.
-In a study of 936 Indians, haplogroup G made up less than 1% of the sample and was completely absent in the tested Northwestern Indian population.
-About 6% of the samples from Sri Lanka and Malaysia were reported as haplogroup G, but none were found in the other coastal lands of the Indian Ocean or Pacific Ocean in Asia.
-Haplogroup G-M201 is believed to have been relatively absent during Neolithic India; the frequencies of the G2a-P15 subclade for example was negligible in indigenous Indian populations.
+In South Asia, haplogroup G is rare.
+Some ethnic minorities possess it at considerable concentrations, including approximately 18% to 20% of Kalash, approximately 16% of Brahui, and approximately 11.5% of sampled Pashtun, all of whom native to the easternmost regions of the Iranian Plateau, while it only appears in about 3% of the general Pakistani population.
+In a study of 936 Indians, haplogroup G made up less than 1% of the sample and was completely absent in the tested north-western Indian population.
+In one study, about 6% of the samples from Sri Lanka and Malaysia were reported as haplogroup G, but none were found in the other coastal lands of the Indian Ocean or Pacific Ocean in Asia.
+G-M201 has been described as "almost absent" and "virtually absent" in India, with the G2a-P15 subclade in particular being considered to be negligible, indicating unique dispersal events from Western Asia.

 In the Middle East, haplogroup G accounts for about 3% of the population in almost all areas.
 Among the Druze mostly residents of Israel 10% were found to be haplogroup G.

 Around 10% of Jewish males are Haplogroup G.

 In Africa, haplogroup G is rarely found in sub-Saharan Africa or south of the horn of Africa among native populations.
 In Egypt, studies have provided information that pegs the G percentage there to be between 2% and 9%.
 3% of North African Berbers were found to be haplogroup G. 2% of Arab Moroccans and 0.8% of Berber Moroccans were likewise found to be G.

 In the Americas, the percentage of haplogroup G corresponds to the numbers of persons from Old World countries who emigrated.
 It is not found among Native Americans except where intermarriage with non-native persons has occurred.
 It has been found in Mexican mestizos.